 - Avoid using demonstrative pronouns, such as "here" and "there," to the extent possible and indicate what you specifically mean.
-The use of a laser pointer or the addition of a specific explanation after the use of a demonstrative pronoun (e.g. "Here, which means Part A") will facilitate the understanding of students with hearing impairment. - If the voice of a movie is recorded in a quiet environment with a headset or a pin microphone used or with a microphone set closer to the recorder, the accuracy of the automatic subtitling and voice recognition will rise.
+The use of a laser pointer or the addition of a specific explanation after the use of a demonstrative pronoun (e.g. "Here, which means Part A") will facilitate the understanding of students with hearing impairment. - It is convenient to use automatic subtitling and voice recognition software for recording the voice of a movie or recorder.
+The University recommends the use of Panopto.
+To see instructions on how to use Panopto, please go to the University's website (Web SSO).
+To improve the accuracy of the automatic subtitling and voice recognition, record your voice in a quiet environment using a headset or a pin microphone or with a microphone set closer to the recorder.